mozaik-association/mozaik/docs/Contacts Module.md

 This functionality enables you to add all the interactions between your organization and its members / supporters.
 The types of interactions can be defined by each organization according to their needs (signature of a petition, participation to a volontary action...)

-!!!abstract "goel of the fonctionnality"
+!!!abstract "Goal of the fonctionnality"

     Entries allow you to get to know your contacts better / categorise them / keep track of all interactions with a particular contact over the years.
 These entries can be used to make targeted communication with contacts with certain entries
     !!!example